Akbar-Ahmed/CostManagement/README.md

 3-Attach roles to that policy. ( for use case select **lambda**)

-4-Create  lambda functions both starting and stopping the EC2 instances.
+4-Create  lambda functions for starting and stopping the EC2 instances.
 (Note : I have attached the code for the lambda function in the repository)

 5- For Automation,go to Cloudwatch.